 Electricity & Natural Gas

-The new Clean Energy Act consolidated BC Hydro and BC Transmission Corporation, as of July 5, 2010, to provide a single entity that plans and delivers the clean energy required to meet British Columbia’s growing demand for electricity while fostering job creation throughout the province and helping reduce greenhouse gas emissions.
 BC Hydro, a crown corporation, operates 31 hydroelectric facilities and three thermal generating plants, totaling 12,000 megawatts (MW) of installed generating capacity.
 BC Hydro has a network of over 18,500 kilometres of transmission lines and 57,648 kilometres of distribution lines.
 This network also includes approximately 300 substations, 900,000 utility poles and 325,000 individual transformers.
-The system connects with other transmission systems in Alberta and Washington State to improve the overall reliability of our system and provide opportunities for trade.
+The system connects with other transmission systems in Alberta and Washington State to improve the overall reliability of the system.

 Fortis BC provides electricity, natural gas, propane, and integrated energy solutions such as geothermal and district energy.
 As an integrated energy solutions provider, FortisBC owns and operates four regulated hydroelectric generating plants, approximately 7,000 kilometres of transmission and distribution power lines and approximately 47,000 kilometres of natural gas transmission and distribution pipelines.